Can Omnichannel Personalization Save Retail? New Report Explores Progress

 Marketers Struggle with Omnichannel 1-to-1 Personalization Despite New Martech Choices

 But how are marketers responding to the potential power of personalization?
-Arm Treasure Data recently partnered with Forbes Insights to survey marketing executives from 200 global firms and find out the truth about personalization.
+Treasure Data recently partnered with Forbes Insights to survey marketing executives from 200 global firms and find out the truth about personalization.
 The report, “The Path to Personalization,” looks at how enterprise businesses in retail and other sectors—consumer packaged goods, consumer electronics, and media—prioritize, budget, implement and measure their personalization efforts.

 Omnichannel Personalization: Make Customer Experiences Relevant for Every Channel